Well, not to worry as these are not serious!

-Why do I get sweet cravings when I am having my period and what can I do about it?
+Why do I get sweet sugar cravings?
+What does it mean and what can I do about it?

 Your estrogen is plunging at this time, dear.
 To add to that, stress (high cortisol levels – the stress hormone) and your bad moods (low serotonin levels – the happy hormone) may intensify your cravings.